Ay2416/Discord_MessageAutoRole/README.md

 The bot work on the discord.

-Message match setting keyword, and bot give role.
+Message match to set keyword, and bot give role.

 ## How to use?